Home Policy“Sorry, not sorry” — Collaboration is Canada’s innovation superpower

 by Andrea Nemtin

-At a time when global politics is increasingly marked by division, short-term thinking, and zero-sum narratives, Canada has a different path available to us — one rooted in a quiet but powerful tradition: collaboration.
+At a time when global politics is increasingly marked by division, short-term thinking and zero-sum narratives, Canada has a different path available to us — one rooted in a quiet but powerful tradition: collaboration.

-Take housing.
+Consider affordable housing: collaborative, community-led solutions don’t just put roofs over heads — they create jobs, stabilize families, improve health outcomes and enable mobility.
+These are all core components of a healthy, functioning economy.
 Canada’s housing crisis has taught us that market-only solutions won’t cut it.
 The shift toward collaborative models — like CMHC’s Solutions Labs and the Housing Supply Challenge — hasn’t just funded new projects; it’s fundamentally changed how we approach affordable housing.

 Canada is also becoming a global leader in climate-focused social finance and cleantech.
 The Canada Growth Fund and impact investment vehicles are helping scale low-carbon solutions that will define the economy of the future.
 And let’s not forget: the term “cleantech” itself was coined by a Canadian.